-If you’re wondering, “Why is my cat shedding so much?” then consider the following potential causes.
+If you’re wondering, “Why is my cat shedding so much?” — then consider the following potential reasons.
 If you can identify a cause, you may be able to take some steps to reduce the shedding and minimize the amount of cat hair that ends up scattered around your house.

 If your cat sheds a lot, allergies could be to blame.
 The key to fixing this issue will be determining what kitty is allergic to.
 Cats who shed excessively during certain times of the year, like the spring and fall, may be allergic to plants and trees that are in bloom at the time.
-Just like humans experience fluctuating allergies at this time, so can cats.
-This can sometimes be difficult to spot, though, since your cat will naturally shed at these times of the year.
+Just like humans experience fluctuating allergies, so can your little guy.
+This can sometimes be difficult to spot, though, since he will naturally shed at these times of the year.

 Food allergies can be common in animals too.
 And lastly, it’s possible that your cat is allergic to something else in the environment, such as dust, perfume, and even cleaning products.
-If your cat has an allergy, you might notice that he’s increasingly itchy, that he’s shedding a lot, and potentially that he’s losing so much hair that he’s developing bald spots.
-Your vet can help identify the cause of the allergy and get your cat feeling more comfortable again.
+If your cat has an allergy, you might notice that he’s increasingly itchy, shedding a lot, and losing so much hair that he’s developing bald spots.
+Your vet can help identify the cause of the allergy and provide a solution to make your mouser feel more comfortable.

-If you notice some of these signs paired with increased shedding, then stress might be behind your cat’s increased hair loss.
+If you notice some of these signs, then stress might be behind your pal’s increased hair loss.
 You’ll need to try to identify the stressor.
-Think about any lifestyle changes that you’ve made lately, like bringing home a new baby, adopting a new pet, or moving to a new house.
+Think about any lifestyle changes that you’ve made recently, like bringing home a new baby, adopting a new pet, or moving to a new house.
 Any shifts like these can be a major source of stress for cats.
 You can help reduce your cat’s stress by giving him a spot in your home where he feels safe and comfortable.
 This might mean a room all to himself.
 You can also try using cat pheromones to help calm and reassure your cat.